 It is important to note that these cleaners are the only types of pool cleaners that aren’t attached to the water circulation system of the pool, which also means that they don’t make any resistance or additional pressure on the regular of your pool.

 Your filter isn’t required to be operational at the time, and it is often recommended for the filtration system to be off because this allows the particles to fall down on the floor when the robotic cleaner is doing its magic.
-Additionally, what is great about robotic pool cleaners is the fact that they have their own self-contained system which can be cleaned without bigger effort.
+Additionally, what is great about robotic pool cleaners is the fact that they have their own self-contained system which can be cleaned without a major effort.
 The filter bag can filter almost anything down to the size of 2 microns.

-Pool cleaners are fast, effective and very helpful and they cover the entire pool without a person’s effort.
+Robotic pool cleaners are fast, effective and very helpful and they cover the entire pool without a person’s effort.
 They do require upkeep themselves and they can require several repairs, but the clean and health friendly swimming pool is a much bigger benefit than any small and meaningless disadvantage.

 If we take into consideration that robotic cleaners are the only variety of mechanical pool cleaners that aren’t connected in the circulation of the pool system, we would conclude that they don’t create any resistance or pressure on the pool filter system.
+They are much more energy efficient than other types of automatic pool cleaner that do rely on the pool filter to function.
+They therefore not only save you energy but also money in the process by reducing your energy bills.

 The pool filter doesn’t need to be in operational mode, and a lot of professionals suggest that when you are using your cleaner, you should turn off the filtration system if you want to improve the end-result of your pool cleaning.
 This is because the moving and light specks and flocks from your pool water must be able to find their way to the bottom of the pool surface- this way you will be sure that your pool cleaner will effectively get rid of them all.